Process safety engineer (psm)

 Troubleshooting

-• Assist field Operators in troubleshooting abnormal plant or equipment conditions
+• Assist field Operators in troubleshooting abnormal plant or equipment conditions.

 • Promptly share findings to the relevant persons/departments or incoming/outgoing shifts to implement corrective actions.